 When you import a journal entry from Excel to QuickBooks, you are required to follow a long procedure.
 However, this is also one of the reliable ways to securely import your information.

 As you import journal entries into QuickBooks, you are able to excellently record information in your account.
 You can follow the simple procedures to import your journal entries or general journal entries into QuickBooks.
 We added the steps for importing both entries into QuickBooks Desktop for Windows and Mac.
-Further, we shared the steps for importing journal entries into QuickBooks Online and other versions.
+Further, we shared the steps for importing journal entries into QuickBooks Desktop or Online and other versions.